Komaricus/lora-vue/README.md

 Some of constants only cosmetic and can be easily changed, but some of them, such as charts update timeouts, can reduce performance.
 Anyway feel free to experiment with default config.

+## Feedback
+If you have any answers, suggestions or find a bug: feel free to create an issue or write to me 😀